The Strategic Experience Architect:

 Why This Matters Now

 The transformation is already underway.
-Organizations need new roles, new skills, and new mindsets for cloud/digital environments, but the human element remains critical.
+Organizations need new roles, new skills, and new mindsets for cloud and digital environments.
+The human element remains critical.

 The question isn't whether your designers will need to evolve.
-The question is:

-Will you support them through the transition or leave them to struggle alone?
+The question is: Will you support them through the transition or leave them to struggle alone?

 Your team is ready to level up.
 They just need the right guidance.